 End: Penrhys, Rhondda

-Top Tips: Allow time to visit A Welsh Coal Mining Experience (2 mile (3.2 km) detour) and The Royal Mint Experience (1 mile (1.6 km) detour) on route.
+Top Tips: Allow time to visit A Welsh Coal Mining Experience at Rhondda Heritage Park Museum (2 miles (3.2 km) detour) and The Royal Mint Experience (1 mile (1.6 km) detour) on route.

 The towers and spires on a cathedral amongst trees and foliage.